streamx-dev/streamx-ingestion-php/README.md

 }
 $pageData = new Page(new Content('Hello, StreamX!'));

-// Create the client and a publisher dedicated to a specific channel.
-The channel schema name can be retrieved from your StreamX instance
+// Create the client and a publisher dedicated to a specific channel:
 $ingestionClient = StreamxClientBuilders::create('http://localhost:8080')->build();
 $pagesPublisher = $ingestionClient->newPublisher("pages", $channelSchemaName);